 The 2022 new partners are:

 David “Duff” Beach, Litigation.

 Duff Beach’s complex commercial litigation practice focuses on construction, financial services, land use, and privacy.
 He has extensive experience in breach of contract, fraud, unfair business claims, antitrust, and class actions for a wide range of clients, including in the real estate development, engineering and design, energy, technology, and consulting fields.
 He has appeared in all manner of proceedings, from state and federal trial and appellate courts to mediation, arbitration, and in front of regulatory bodies.
-Duff earned his J.D. from the University of California, Hastings College of the Law in 2003 and served as the Symposium Editor for the Hastings Constitutional Law Quarterly.
+Duff earned his J.D. from the University of California College of Law, San Francisco in 2003 and served as the Symposium Editor for the Hastings Constitutional Law Quarterly.
 He earned his B.A. in Sociology from the University of Wisconsin-Madison in 1996.
 After college, Duff served four years on active duty as an officer in the United States Army, and served four more years in the Army Reserve.

 Hannah L. Jones, Employment and Litigation.